oxfamamerica/oxfama.transmogrifier/README.rst

 within the plone site and the UID and UUID (if present) will be provided.

 For file fields (images, files, etc), the value will be a simple string indicating that the field is a binary file field.
-No file data will be dumped.
+No file data will be contained in the csv export.
+File data will be exported separately (see below).

 For reference fields, the type and UID of the referenced object(s) will be listed.
 This information can be used to look up the referenced object.
 Simply